tombensve/priv-notes/Apigee.md

 ## Comments

 Have own "API" for calling java classes.
 NO main(...) required.
+These are called "Callouts".